 To turn Adaptive Battery on, go to Settings > Battery > Adaptive Battery and make sure it’s toggled on.

 Additionally, users can turn off their always-on display.
 They can do this through the Battery Saver option, but if they are so inclined they can toggle this option off manually by going to Settings > Display > Lock screen display and toggle off “Always on”.

-For more great tips and tricks, check back to the TAP Tech blog regularly.
+For more great tips and tricks, check back to the COMPANYNAME blog regularly.